suneelpatel/Statistics-for-Data-Science-using-R/README.md

 The conditional probability is the probability that some event(s) occur given that we know other events have already occurred.
 If A and B are two events then the conditional probability of A occurring given that B has occurred is written as P(A|B).
 **Example:** The probability that a card is a four given that we have drawn a red card is P(4|red) = 2/26 = 1/13.
 (There are 52 cards in the pack, 26 are red and 26 are black.
 Now because we’ve already picked a red card, we know that there are only 26 cards to choose from, hence why the first denominator is 26).

+##### Distribution:
+Before we jump on to the explanation of distributions, let’s see what kind of data can we encounter.
+The data can be discrete or continuous.

+**Discrete Data**, as the name suggests, can take only specified values.
+For example, when you roll a die, the possible outcomes are 1, 2, 3, 4, 5 or 6 and not 1.5 or 2.45.

+**Continuous Data** can take any value within a given range.
+The range may be finite or infinite.
+For example, A girl’s weight or height, the length of the road.
+The weight of a girl can be any value from 54 kgs, or 54.5 kgs, or 54.5436kgs.

+##### Types of Distributions
+**1.Bernoulli Distribution**
+**2. Uniform Distribution**
+**3. Binomial Distribution**
+**4. Normal Distribution**
+**5. Poisson Distribution**
+**6. Exponential Distribution**

+#### Normal Distribution
+Normal distribution represents the behavior of most of the situations in the universe (That is why it’s called a “normal” distribution).
+The large sum of (small) random variables often turns out to be normally distributed, contributing to its widespread application.
+Any distribution is known as Normal distribution if it has the following characteristics:

+The mean, median and mode of the distribution coincide.
+The curve of the distribution is bell-shaped and symmetrical about the line x=μ.
+The total area under the curve is 1.
+Exactly half of the values are to the left of the center and the other half to the right.
+A normal distribution is highly different from Binomial Distribution.
+However, if the number of trials approaches infinity then the shapes will be quite similar.

+#### Probability Distribution:
+A probability distribution is a list of all of the possible outcomes of a random variable along with their corresponding probability values.

+A probability distribution is a table or an equation that links each outcome of a statistical experiment with its probability of occurrence.
+Consider the coin flip experiment described above.
+The table below, which associates each outcome with its probability, is an example of a probability distribution.

+          Number of heads	Probability
+          0	          0.25
+          1	          0.50
+          2	          0.25

+The above table represents the probability distribution of the random variable X.

+#### Let’s summarise the main points:

+* A probability distribution is a list of outcomes and their associated probabilities.
+* We can write small distributions with tables but it’s easier to summarise large distributions with functions.
+* A function that represents a discrete probability distribution is called a probability mass function.
+* A function that represents a continuous probability distribution is called a probability density function.
+* Functions that represent probability distributions still have to obey the rules of probability
+* The output of a probability mass function is a probability whereas the area under the curve produced by a probability density function represents a probability.
+* Parameters of a probability function play a central role in defining the probabilities of the outcomes of a random variable.

+#### Central Limit Theorem (CLT)

 # 10. Statistical Inference

 # 11. Hypothesis Testing